eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

    - b) no alternative route exists
 3. detour signage
    - a) an rerouter edge is encountered before the alternative route branches off
-   - b) no rerouter edge is encountered before the alterantive route branches off
+   - b) no rerouter edge is encountered before the alternative route branches off
 4. vehicle style
    - a) vehicle defined with origin and destination where the affected edge is on the preferred route (i.e. `<trip from="..." to="...">`)
    - b) vehicle defined with fixed route